 The meaning of the term as it is found in other sources, such as expert witness testimony and scholarly journals.

-Claim charts are frequently used to evaluate potential patent infringements.
+Claim charts are frequently used to evaluate potential infringements.
 They can be used by both the patent owner as a representation of a patent and by the alleged infringer to show that their device or invention is different.
 Here is a patent infringement example laid out in claim chart format:

 View our informative content on claim charts for more claim chart examples and the various applications of a claim chart.
 The claim chart puts the infringement in black and white terms, removing room for interpretation and providing a systematic format to understanding the patent claim.
 Claim charts must be descriptive yet concise – include all of the claim verbiage without creating long, convoluted paragraphs that defeat the purpose of the claim chart.
 Learn more about our Patent Litigation Support Services here.